You always want to increase site traffic to boost your exposure

 Why?
 Two reasons.

-One is that social sharing is by far the quickest and easiest way to increase blog traffic, but without an image, your shared post will only appear as a line or two of text.
+One is that social sharing is by far the quickest and easiest way to increase website traffic, but without an image, your shared post will only appear as a line or two of text.

-The other reason is that your image could be indexed by search engines, so it is an opportunity to generate traffic from people who use Google Image search.
+The other reason is that your image could be indexed by search engines, so it is an opportunity to generate targeted traffic from people who use Google Image search.
 However, it will serve no use unless you prepare your image file correctly.